Deploying Enterprise Browser to your Mac Devices

 Enterprise Browser allows organizations to provide secure access to sensitive applications & content for unmanaged devices or devices not running the Netskope client.
 Here at Netskope the Global Information Security and Information Technology teams partnered closely to successfully launch this technology internally.
 Below you will find instructions on how the IT team deployed this solution to our fleet of Mac devices.

-Netskope Enterprise Browser application is deployed through Kandji MDM using a DMG containing a .app file.
+Netskope Enterprise Browser application is deployed through Iru/Kandji MDM using a DMG containing a .app file.
 The deployment process was automated with a pre-install script to audit the app’s presence, download it if needed, and ensure proper installation.
 Additionally, a bash script handled profile enrollment, enabling a completely zero-touch activation process.
 This approach significantly streamlined deployment, ensuring minimal user intervention and high success rates.

 This article outlines the steps to deploy Netskope Enterprise Browser on macOS devices running Sonoma or later.